mrmaxwellm9/IManager/README.md

 ## Initiation

 To use, download the [build](https://github.com/mrmaxwellm9/IManager-Build) repository to run the webpage server from an executable, or download this repository if would like to run the webserver via the program cs file.
-Once the server is running open a web browser and visit the https address the server is listening on.
+Once the server is running open a web browser and visit the http address the server is listening on.
 ![alt text](https://raw.githubusercontent.com/mrmaxwellm9/images/main/IManager%20running%20server.png?token=GHSAT0AAAAAACEFFZBSX5N46CT63KRXA3GGZFYFBGA "Server Running Picture")
-In the example above the https address you would visit is http://localhost:5000
+In the example above the http address you would visit is http://localhost:5000

 When the webpage loads you should see the screen below of something similar.
 ![alt text](https://raw.githubusercontent.com/mrmaxwellm9/images/main/IManager%20blank%20page.png?token=GHSAT0AAAAAACEFFZBTYGXDPCP7REPCFOUYZFYFBSA "Empty Inventory Image")